OpenMS/pyopenms-docs/docs/source/fragment_spectrum_generation.rst

 .. image:: img/DFPIANGER_theo_full.png

-The first example shows how to put :term:`peaks` of a certain type, y-ions in this case, into a :term:`mass spectrum`.
-The second :term:`mass spectrum` is filled with a complete fragment ion :term:`mass spectrum` of all :term:`peaks` (a-, b-, y-ions and losses).
+The first example shows how to put peaks of a certain type, y-ions in this case, into a :term:`mass spectrum`.
+The second :term:`mass spectrum` is filled with a complete fragment ion :term:`mass spectrum` of all peaks (a-, b-, y-ions and losses).
 The losses are based on commonly observed fragment ion losses for specific amino acids and are defined in the ``Residues.xml`` file, which means that not all fragment ions will produce all possible losses, as can be observed above: water loss is not observed for the